Commentary: The biggest victims of the Senate health bill (and other Trump plans)

 These policies are chipping away at the nation’s health and sustainability.
 The U.S. will be a minority-majority nation in a few decades.
 It is not in our national interest to marginalize Americans of color.

-Judy Lubin, PhD, MPH, is Director of Allies for Reaching Community Health Equity at the Center for Global Policy Solutions, co-founder of Sociologists of Justice and an ARCHE Public Voices Fellow of The OpEd Project.
-Twitter:
+(Judy Lubin, PhD, MPH, is Director of Allies for Reaching Community Health Equity at the Center for Global Policy Solutions, co-founder of Sociologists of Justice and an ARCHE Public Voices Fellow of The OpEd Project.
+Twitter: @judylubin)